-LMOS 2017 Site Characterization Paper: Online at JAWMA!
+LMOS 2017 Site Characterization Paper at JAWMA

 transport, emissions, and chemical evolution related to ozone air pollution in the Lake Michigan airshed.
 Two highly instrumented ground sampling sites were part of a wider sampling strategy of aircraft, shipborne, and ground-based mobile sampling.
 The Zion, Illinois site (on the coast of Lake Michigan, 67 km north of Chicago) was selected to sample higher NOx air parcels having undergone less photochemical processing.
-The Sheboygan, Wisconsin site (on the coast of Lake Michigan, 211 km north of Chicago) was selected due to its favorable location for observation of photochemically aged plumes during ozone episodes involving southerly winds with lake breeze.
+The Sheboygan, Wisconsin site (on the coast of Lake Michigan, 211 km north of Chicago) was selected due to its favorable location for the observation of photochemically aged plumes during ozone episodes involving southerly winds with lake breeze.
 The study encountered elevated ozone during three multiday periods.
-Daytime ozone episode concentrations at Zion were 60 ppb for ozone, 3.8 ppb for NOx, 1.2 ppb for nitric acid, and 8.2 µg/m3 for fine particulate matter.
-At Sheboygan daytime ozone episode concentrations were 60 ppb for ozone, 2.5 ppb for NOx, and 2.9 ppb for NOy.
+Daytime ozone episode concentrations at Zion were 60 ppb for ozone, 3.8 ppb for NOx, 1.2 ppb for nitric acid, and 8.2 μg m-3 for fine particulate matter.
+At Sheboygan daytime, ozone episode concentrations were 60 ppb for ozone, 2.6 ppb for NOx, and 3.0 ppb for NOy.
 To facilitate informed use of the LMOS 2017 data repository, we here present comprehensive site description, including airmass influences during high ozone periods of the campaign, overview of meteorological and pollutant measurements, analysis of continuous emission monitor data from nearby large point sources, and characterization